35+ Unique Gifts from Barcelona You’ll Love to Bring Home

 Where to Buy: Lolea

-The idea is to pour the wine into your mouth without letting the spout touch your lips.
+To use it, you pour the wine into your mouth from the spout without letting it touch your lips.

 Where to Buy: El Corte Inglés

-A bota bag is a traditional Spanish drinking vessel that is made from goat or cow skin and is used to hold and drink wine or other beverages.
+A bota bag is a traditional Spanish wine pouch that has been used for centuries to carry and drink wine.

 Where to Buy: Handcrafted in Barcelona